Excursions around Tokyo 遠足

 The birthplace of Mingei crafts: Mashiko

-A little further, but fans of traditional crafts won't miss it: the town of Mashiko.
+A little further, but fans of traditional crafts won't want to miss it: the town of Mashiko.
 In the southeastern part of Tochigi Prefecture, the city is known as one of the most important pottery centers in Japan.
-In the early 20th century, the potter Shoji Hamada, who founded the Mingei movement, to revive Japanese folk arts, with Yanagi Soetsu, set up his furnace here, thus contributing to the reputation of Mashiko.
-The Togei Messe Mashiko and the Mashiko Sankokan Museum (Mashiko's reference Museum") offer very informative exhibitions, and the town of Mashiko itself is home to some 300 kilns, where certain such as Tsukamoto or the Mashiko- yaki Kyohan sales center, demonstrate the manufacturing process.
+In the early 20th century, the potter Shoji Hamada, who founded the Mingei movement, to revive Japanese folk arts, with Yanagi Soetsu, set up his kiln here, thus contributing to the reputation of Mashiko.
+The Togei Messe Mashiko and the Mashiko Sankokan Museum (Mashiko's reference Museum") offer very informative exhibitions, and the town of Mashiko itself is home to some 300 kilns, where certain places such as Tsukamoto or the Mashiko-yaki Kyohan sales center, demonstrate the manufacturing process.